So many people are making the move from Jersey to The Sunshine State.

 The less you are involved in your move, the more you will pay.

-Professional movers cover all the bases from loading and unloading to driving the truck from New Jersey to Florida.
+New Jersey movers cover all the bases from loading and unloading to driving the truck from NJ to FL.
 You can also pay extra for help with assembling furniture.
 Of course, you pay more for these services.

 Truck rentals require your full attention.
 You must load and unload the truck and make that interstate drive from New Jersey to Florida.
 If you need to save and don’t mind the work, a DIY rental is your most budget-minded option.